am8850/rg353v-go-dev/README.md

 - Open a browser from your PC at: `http://<DEVICE_IP>:8080`
 - Try to download and/or upload a file the the RG353V
 - If you need more help form the `mini` app type: `mini --help`
-- To exit the app and SSH
+- To exit the app, press: `CTRL+C`
-- Press CTRL+C
+- To exit SSH, type 'exit` at the command line

 ## Potential uses